The Venom Saga

-The Venom Saga is a story arc from the 1994 animated series Spider-Man that focused on Venom.
+"The Venom Saga" is a story arc from the 1994 animated series Spider-Man that focused on Venom.
 The description of the name and chosen episodes debuted in home media by Buena Vista Home Entertainment.
 The first three episodes are the three-part episode entitled "The Alien Costume" from the first season.
 The last two are the two-part episode entitled "Venom Returns" and "Carnage", which debuted in the third season.
 These certain episodes are responsible for debuting the symbiotic characters Venom and Carnage outside of comic books.
 The arc was released on DVD as Spider-Man: The Venom Saga.

 "The Alien Costume"

 Production

 There were many difficulties with bringing Venom to television because everyone had different ideas for the Venom story.
 Len Wein wrote the first draft, which was rejected.
 In a later meeting the creative team came up with a scene by scene plot for the show.
 The show took a different approach to bringing the alien costume to Earth from the comic books.
-In this episode the alien costume is brought by a space shuttle, while in the comics, Spider-Man first wore the symbiote during the Secret Wars storyline on an alien planet called Battleworld, and later brought back to Earth.
+In this episode, the alien costume is brought by a space shuttle, while in the comics, Spider-Man first wore the symbiote during the Secret Wars storyline on an alien planet called Battleworld, and later brought back to Earth.
 The ending of the second part is loosely based on Web of Spider-Man #1, in which Spider-Man removes the symbiote costume using the loud noise created by a church bell.
 The symbiote flees and merges with Eddie Brock, transforming him into Venom.
-This is a direct adaptation of the comics storyline.

 John Semper took the idea of Eddie Brock following Spider-Man on a train in the third part from Alfred Hitchcock's Strangers on a Train.

 "The Alien Costume" is the only three-part episode from the first season of the animated series Spider-Man.
-Venom was one of Spider-Man's most popular villains at the time this episode aired.
-Originally, this was going to be a two-part episode; however, the fans wanted to see more of the black costume, so a new second part was added into the middle of the episodes.
+Venom was one of Spider-Man's most popular villains at the time the episode aired.
+Originally, the episode was going to be two parts; however, the fans wanted to see more of the black costume, so a new second part was added into the middle of the episodes.